Home » The DoJiggy Fundraising Blog » Creative Ways to Thank Your Donors and Sponsors

 Thanking Donors by Phone

 Donors may have a connection with a certain staff member, program director, or board member at your charity.
-If so, this is the person who should make the thank you call.
+If so, this person should make the thank you call.

 Invite Them to Coffee